 Someone pulls the ends on my cloak.
 I turn around to see Elisu looking at me with her black crossbow in her left hand.

-“Vena, I need to change the string on my crossbow.” she states as she shows me her crossbow.
-I notice that the string looks like it could snap at any time.
+“Vena, I need to go change the string on my crossbow.” she states as she shows me her crossbow.
+I notice that the string on her crossbow looks like it could snap at any time.

-I hit her on the head softly, “Remember to change the string after every job is done, and call me Master Vena”
+I hit her on the head softly, “Do proper maintenance on your crossbow after every job is done.”

-Elisu merely nods and walks back to the front lawn to start changing the string.
+Elisu merely nods and walks back to the front lawn.

 “Charlotte!
 We’re scouting ahead!”
 I shout to my first disciple, who merely waves her hand which is holding the metal lamp.

 I walk into the inn first as Charlotte lights a candle beside Elisu.
 Once inside, I close my eyes and focus, trying to pick up any sound of movements inside the inn.
-This inn is quite large, with 10 rooms on each floor, five one each side.
+As described by the owner, this inn is quite large, with 10 rooms on each floor, five on each side.
 The ground floor also has 10 rooms.
 There are growling sounds coming from the upper floor.
 The area behind the reception desk seems quiet.

-“Master, I have arrive!”
+“Master, I have arrived!”
 Charlotte shouts as she walks into the inn.
 The demon growls even louder.

-“Keep your voice down Charlotte.
+“Keep your voice down!
 And light me a candle.”